 Perhaps we too sometimes need to move aside to let others experience God directly?
 Those others might seem like the most unlikely candidates, we may even fear or dislike them.
 But we should allow them to say, along with Naaman, “now we know that there is no other God in all the world”.

 Prepared for anything

 And from our Gospel reading, we saw how important it can be just to say ‘thank you’!
 The word the Samaritan used was the same as that used by Jesus when he thanked God for the bread and the wine at the Last Supper.
 A sermon for another time perhaps?

 But what of my grandson and me, or anyone else with a persistent condition?
 Should we go dipping in the River Roch or the Irwell 7 times?
 Possibly not.
 But maybe there is something to learn about not ruling anything out in search for a cure – and being prepared to look anywhere to find it.

-We may need to bring a change of clothing though for any distressed Kings that we meet along the way… Amen
+Though we may need to bring a change of clothing for any distressed Kings that we meet along the way… Amen

 Prayer reflection by Katherine HawkerSelf (4)